Adimserious/Afrogspot/README.md

 1. Clear Navigation and Structure
 Header with Navigation: This includes a navigation bar with links to key areas (home, new arrivals, categories, account).
 This remains visible as users browse, providing easy access to important pages.

 Search Functionality: The search bar is central to the navigation.
 Making it sure prominent and functional, allowing users to find products quickly.
-Which includes filters for category, price, and availability.
+Which includes filters for category, key words and availability.

 Categories Dropdown: The category dropdown helps users explore different product types, allowing for easy exploration.

 2. Seamless Product Discovery
-Product List Page: The products displayed under categories or search results include thumbnails, descriptions,pricing, and links to all products in that category.
+Product List Page: The products displayed under categories or search results include thumbnails, descriptions,pricing, ratings and links to all products in that category.

 Product Filters: There is an easy-to-use filters for product attributes like “vegan,” “gluten-free,” or by country of origin.

 Product Variants: Product variants (e.g., different sizes),are displayed on the product detail page with the relevant prices and stock information.

 3. Product Images: product images are of high quality and represent the authenticity of the African products sold.

 4. Smooth Checkout Process
 Cart and Checkout: The cart icon with the total price and item count are always visible.
 The checkout process is simple, with clear call-to-action buttons.

-Delivery Banner: The banner promoting free delivery on orders above a 50 euros encourages users to spend more.
-This banner updated and visible on all pages.
+Delivery Banner: The banner promoting free delivery on orders above 50 euros encourages users to spend more.
+This banner is updated and visible on all pages.

 5. User-Centric Account Management
 Account Menu: The account dropdown menu provides options for login, profile view, and product management for superusers.
 These pages are simple and easy to navigate.

-Profile Page: On the profile page, users are greeted with their names, view their order history, address details, and can update their information easily.
+Profile Page: On the profile page, users are greeted with their names, can view their order history, address and shipping details, and can update their information easily.

 6. Back to Top Button
 The back-to-top button ensures that users can quickly return to the top of the page after scrolling through long product listings.